What are the best high protein vegetarian foods? How do you get protein as a vegetarian? Are there better and best vegetarian protein sources?

 - 6-7 grams protein

-- Vitamin D (one of few foods that you can find Vitamin D!)
+- Vitamin D, if you eat the yolks (one of few foods that you can find Vitamin D!)

 Egg muffins, like these from Julias Album, are also great for on the go snacks and are very customizable.